 The Student Seminars will be practically organised at each university by the responsible contact persons and according to the instruction in Appendix 1.
 The Seminars are carried out in the English language.
 A maximum of appr.
-60 students in total can be admitted to the Seminar part, preferably Master students.
-SASS has proposed that during the presentation and comments, a Swedish teacher will act as a chairman and give advice to the students both during the presentation and opposition.
+20 students in total can be admitted to the Seminar part, preferably Master students.
+SASS has proposed that during the presentation and comments, a Swedish or Uzbek teacher will act as a chairman and give advice to the students both during the presentation and opposition.
 The Uzbek contact person is obliged to take part in all Seminars and coordinate them locally.

-Considering that preliminarily 65 students have enrolled in the course, it has been decided that the Seminars will be carried out in 4 parallel sessions according to Table 3.
+Considering that preliminarily only a maximum of 20 students will take part in the course, SASS suggests that the Seminars can be carried out in one single session each Wednesday.